 By Patricia Zanini Graca

-Patricia Zanini Graca is a first-year graduate student at the Seton Hall School of Diplomacy and International Relations.
-Patricia holds an MBA in Business and Marketing.
-Patricia is a media associate at the Journal of Diplomacy, and an associate at the Graduate Diplomacy Council.
+This blog post was written by Patricia Zanini Graca.
+Patricia is a first-year graduate student at Seton Hall’s School of Diplomacy and International Relations.
+Patricia graduated in Business Administration and she holds an MBA in Business and Marketing.
+Patricia is a UN Digital Representative at the Center for UN and Global Governance Studies, a Social Media Associate at the Journal of Diplomacy, and an Associate at the Graduate Diplomacy Council.
 She specializes in International Organizations and Global Negotiations & Conflict Management.